allydunham/dnacomb/README.md

   -r, --alignment-tolerance <ALIGNMENT_TOLERANCE>        Minimum proportion of expected alignment score to keep
 ```

+The inputs and outputs are described below.
+The package can also be used programatically in your own Rust programs (or via e.g. Python if you build a wrapper library), but this is less well supported and tested.
-More details on the internals and interface can also be found in the [documentation](https://github.com/allydunham/dnacomb).
+More details on the package internals and library interface can be found on [docs.rs](https://docs.rs/dnacomb/latest/dnacomb/).

 ## Inputs